hadley/adv-r/Package-basics.md

 # Package basics

 An R package is the basic unit of reusable code.
 You need to master the art of making R packages if you want others to use your code.
+At their heart, packages are quite simple and only have two essential components:

+* a `DESCRIPTION` file that describes the package, what is does, who's allowed to use it (the license) and who to contact if you need help

+* an `R` directory that contains your R code.

+If you want to distribute R code to someone else, there's no excuse not to use a simple package: it's a standard structure, and you can easily build it out into a complete package by adding documentation, data and tests.

 This document explains how to get started, with a description of package structure, tips for naming your package, and more details about the `DESCRIPTION` file.

-The best resource for up-to-date details on package development is always the official [writing R extensions][r-ext] guide.
-Compared to that, this document focusses more on the basics, providing many more examples, and on the most commonly used features.
-Once you are familiar with the content here, you should find R extensions easier to read.
+The most accurate resource for up-to-date details on package development is always the official [writing R extensions][r-ext] guide.
+However, it's rather hard to read and follow if you're not already familiar with the basis of packages.
+It's also exhaustive, covering every possible package component, rather than focussing on the most common and useful components as this package does.
+Once you are familiar with the content here, you should find R extensions a little easier to read.

 ## Package structure

-There are only three elements that you must have:
+As mentioned above, there are only two elements that you must have:

-* the `DESCRIPTION` file describes the package, and is detailed below.
+* the `DESCRIPTION` file, which provides metadata about the package, and is described in the following section.

 * the `R/` directory where your R code lives (in `.R` or `.r` files).
-See [[style|Style]] for information on how these should be formatted.

-* the `man/` directory where your [[function documentation|docs-function]], produced with roxygen, lives.
+Almost all R packages also have:

+* the `man/` directory where your [[function documentation|docs-function]].
+In the style of package development described in this book, you'll never personally touch the files in this directory.
+Instead, they will be automatically generated from comments in your source code using the `roxygen2` package

 After the code and function documentation, the most important optional components of an R package help your users learn how to use your package.
 The following files and directories are described in more detail in [[package documentation|docs-package]].